djerius/MooX-PDL-Role-Proxy/README.md

 # NAME

-MooX::PDL::Role::Proxy - treat a container of piddles as if it were a piddle
+MooX::PDL::Role::Proxy - treat a container of ndarrays (piddles) as if it were an ndarray (piddle)

 # VERSION